Stephen-Seo/EN605.617.81.FA21_StephenSeo_DitheringProject/README.md

 image is provided in the "res/" directory.
 Run the program with "--help" to get info on how to use it.

+Blue-noise images were generated using [my other project that generates blue-noise with/without OpenCL](https://git.seodisparate.com/stephenseo/blue_noise_generation).

 PNG, PGM, and PPM image formats are supported.

 For decoding video, any format that ffmpeg can read should work (though if